oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 type: conversion
 ---

 Okta is an Identity Management Platform that takes all the hassle out of authentication and authorization.
-It's feature packed with everything from workforce integrations for G-Suite to the latest version of OAuth 2.0 as-a-service for developers writing their own APIs.
+It's feature-packed with everything from workforce integrations for G-Suite to the latest version of OAuth 2.0 as-a-service for developers writing their own APIs.

-It can sometimes be a daunting task for developers to get started with Okta because of how feature rich it is.
+It can sometimes be a daunting task for developers to get started with Okta because of how feature-rich it is.

 Introducing the Okta CLI - made by developers for developers.
 Using the CLI tool, you can go from zero to running an application complete with auth (in the language and framework of your choice) in about five minutes.
 And, you don't have to wade through any web-based admin consoles to do it.

 ## Set Up the Okta CLI

-The [Okta CLI](https://cli.okta.com) is a native command-line application that runs on MacOS, Linux, and Windows.
+The [Okta CLI](https://cli.okta.com) is a native command-line application that runs on macOS, Linux, and Windows.
 Installation on any of these OS's is a snap, but there are some prerequisites:

 | OS      | Prerequisites                         |
 |---------|---------------------------------------|